How much did Elon Musk invest in OpenAI?

 1. What is OpenAI?

-OpenAI is an AI research organization that aims to ensure the development of artificial general intelligence benefits all of humanity.
-It was founded in 2015 and focuses on creating safe and beneficial AGI.
+OpenAI is an AI research organization that aims to ensure the development of artificial general intelligence (AGI) benefits all of humanity.
+It focuses on creating safe and beneficial AGI while actively promoting AI ethics and safety.

-Elon Musk has been a vocal advocate for AI safety and ethical considerations.
-His investment in OpenAI demonstrates his commitment to advancing the field of AI while ensuring its responsible development.
+Elon Musk has been a vocal advocate for AI safety and responsible development.
+His investment in OpenAI demonstrates his commitment to advancing the field of AI while ensuring its ethical and safe implementation.